System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

 can be used to verify that everything works.
 The small benchmark can, depending on the GPU, already give results reasonably in line with those in the manuscript for the find and find-or-put loads.
 To obtain a representative insertion benchmark, a larger benchmark has to be performed.
+The `normal` benchmark takes around 6 hours on an RTX 4090.

 [^benchmarksize]: In particular, the 64-bit tables perform much better under
     lower loads than under high load in the insertion benchmark---though still